robyng/my-portfolio-with-react/README.md

 # Portfolio

 ## Description
 This is my coding portfolio, it is built with React.
-It includes examples of my recent work, about me and a contact form.
+It includes examples of my recent work, about me, and my resume.

 ## Links
-deployed at
+Deployed at
 https://robyng.github.io/my-portfolio-with-react

-code source at
+Code source at
 https://github.com/robyng/my-portfolio-with-react